Remortgages

 Proof of income

-Payslips, P60s, or tax returns if self-employed.
-Lenders need to verify your earnings.
+Payslips, P60s, or tax returns if you’re self-employed.
+Lenders need to check your earnings.

 Credit history check

-Lenders review your credit file.
-Issues don’t always mean rejection—some specialise in adverse credit.
+Lenders look at your credit file.
+A few marks don’t always mean no — some specialise in less-than-perfect credit.

 Property valuation

 The lender values your property to confirm LTV.
-This determines available rates.
+This helps determine which rates you could get.

 ID verification

-Passport or driving licence plus proof of address for anti-money laundering checks.
+Passport or driving licence plus proof of address — standard anti-money laundering checks.

 Stay with your lender

-Quick and simple — often just a phone call or online
+Quick and simple — often just a phone call or done online

 No valuation needed — saves time and hassle